libor-m/ngs-course/01-starter.rst

   ls

-  # now double click on the file name in the listing,
+  # now double click on each file name in the listing,
-  # and click right mouse button to paste
+  # and click right mouse button to paste (isert space in between)
   cat G59B7NP01.fastq GS60IET02.RL1.fastq GS60IET02.RL2.fastq | wc -l

 The number that appeared is four times the number of sequences (each sequence takes